 The largest professional association of basketball coaches, the NABC currently claims a membership of nearly 5,000 men's basketball coaches throughout the ranks of the NCAA, NAIA, junior and community colleges and high school.
 Active memberships are available for NCAA Division I, II, III and NAIA head coaches and full-time assistants.
 Associate memberships are available to former coaches with a required number of years of active membership.
 Activity memberships are afforded to junior college and high school head coaches and assistants as well as part-time assistants at four-year schools.
 Certain retired coaches, athletic directors, conference commissioners, AAU coaches, non-varsity scholastic coaches, directors of basketball operations at four-year schools, video coordinators and student managers can apply for Affiliate memberships.
 The NABC Board of Directors have final say on all membership matters and association bylaws.

-The NABC is governed by a group of 21 board of directors consisting of six officers and 15 board members.
+The NABC is governed by a group of board of directors consisting of coaches and athletic administrators.
 The officers include a President, a 1st, 2nd, 3rd and 4th Vice President and an Executive Director.
 The Executive Committee consists of the current officers and past presidents who conduct the finances of the association.

-The NABC holds its annual convention each spring in conjunction with the NCAA Division I Men's Basketball Championships.
-The NABC Convention serves as an opportunity for the basketball coaching community to address the issues surrounding the sport as well as share ideas to further enhance the game.
-During the Final Four weekend, the association sponsors several major events for college basketball coaches and fans alike.
-The NABC College All-Star Game traditionally tips off the weekend festivities which also include the NABC Expo and a number of coaching clinics.
-The Convention concludes with the Guardians of the Game College Basketball Awards Show.
+The NABC holds its annual convention each spring in conjunction with the NCAA Men's Final Four.
+The NABC Convention serves as an opportunity for the basketball coaching community to address the issues surrounding the sport, as well as share ideas to further enhance the game.
+The convention also includes networking opportunities, educational PDS Clinics, and the NABC MARKETPLACE trade show.
+During Final Four weekend, the NABC sponsors several major events for college basketball coaches and fans alike.
+The NABC College All-Star Game takes place as part of the Final Four Friday festivities.
+The NABC Convention concludes with the NABC Guardians of the Game Awards Show.